Preventing Ice Dams on Your Roof

 Now that your roof is insulated you need to add proper ventilation.
 Adding vents is standard with any roofing system you purchase today.
 Proper ventilation uses a combination of ridge and soffit vents.

 Soffit vents let cool air enter and circulate while ridge vents allow warm air to escape out the top.
-However, in order for them to work, they need to be installed properly.
-If they’re not positioned correctly, or they are clogged with extra insulation, air won’t be able to escape and your back to the problem you started with.
+However, for them to work, they need to be installed properly.
+If they’re not positioned correctly, or if they are clogged with extra insulation, air won’t be able to escape and you are back to the problem you started with.
 Proper installation is the key.

-If you require short-term, immediate solutions to break through ice dams on your roof, we suggest turning to our following suggestions:
+If you require short-term, immediate solutions to break through ice dams on your roof, we suggest turning to the following suggestions:

 Clear Off the Snow Using a Roof Rake